MichaeltheCoder7/OML_GPT/README.md

 ### Story

-A [story](https://www.atlassian.com/agile/project-management/epics-stories-themes) is an issue with the label `story`.
+[//]: # (A [story]&#40;https://www.atlassian.com/agile/project-management/epics-stories-themes&#41; is an issue with the label `story`.
 It may represent a new feature or an enhancement to an existing feature.
 A story issue can be broken into sub-tasks, which are added as a task list in the description of the story issue.
-These sub task items can be checked manually by the developer to indicate completion.
+These sub task items can be checked manually by the developer to indicate completion.)
 1. Parse Query Results\
 As a backend service, my goal is to transform the results from SPARQL queries into a structured format that ChatGPT can interpret, enabling it to convert these results into comprehensible natural language.